storyfeet/bob_cards_elm/rules.md

 4. Play and Buy Cards

-    Starting with the player with the P1 Token, going clockwise.
-Players take turns to do one of the following actions.
+    Starting with the player with the P1 Token, going clockwise until all players have passed, Players take turns to do one of the following actions.

     These actions are explained in more detail later.

     * Perform a Job
     * Purchase a Card
     * Trade with othe players
+    * Attack Bandits
     * Pass

     Once a player has passed, they may not do any more until the end of the round (Unless they are caught in a battle)